helmetroo/fetch-twitter-bookmarks/README.md

 <a name="testing"></a>
 ## Testing
 Currently working functionality uses Jest to run tests against it.
-As mentioned above, this project is in flux.
+As mentioned above, this application is in flux.
 Tests are not guaranteed to be in sync with structural changes made, until I decide to cut version 1.0.0.

 All tests are set up to run against every browser playwright can run on your machine.

 Some tests require real user credentials to work.
-You can add these in a `.env` file in this project's root directory:
+You can add these in a `.env` file in this application's root directory:

 ```text
 FTB_TWITTER_USERNAME=...